-The NS8 Status field and NS8 Recommendation fields contain values to help guide your course of action.
+The NS8 Status and NS8 Recommendation fields contain values to help you decide on an action.

-This recommendation indicates that there is a low to medium degree of suspicion associated with the order, and further investigation is warranted.
+- Investigate - Indicates that there is a low to medium degree of suspicion associated with the order.
+Investigate the order further.

-This recommendation indicates that the order carries a high level of suspicion and you should consider canceling the order.
-This can be due to an Order Rule that marks the order as high risk, or because of a strong fraud indicator like an extreme payment risk.
-These orders will not be automatically canceled unless you create an Order Rule to do so.
+- Cancel - Indicates that the order has a high level of suspicion.
+Consider canceling the order.
+This order might be marked as high risk because of an order rule, or because of a strong fraud indicator like an extreme payment risk.
+These orders will not automatically be canceled unless you create an order rule to do so.

-Once you have reviewed these factors, you can decide what action to take based on your review:
+After you review these factors, you can decide on an action:

-- Approve: This will accept the order and have it continue down your fulfillment path.
+- Approve: Accept the order and let it continue on your fulfillment path.

-- SMS Verify: This will ask the customer to verify their order.
+- SMS Verify: Ask the customer to verify their order.
 If they respond positively, the order will be approved.

-- Cancel: This will cancel the order and communicate the cancellation to your website to act accordingly.
+- Cancel: Cancel the order and communicate the cancellation to your ecommerce platform accordingly.